yomiyow/citizen-complaint-management-system/README.md

-This is our BSIT 2nd year & 2nd semester final project.
+This is our BSIT 2nd year & 2nd semester
+Object Oriented Programming final project.

 For more info, go to documentation folder.